Reading Buses: Route 22 withdrawal

-Current operations
+Current Routes

 Reading Buses

-Reading Transport operates public service buses under the Reading Buses brand throughout the town of Reading, and along a number of corridors out to other local towns.
-All routes have a colour scheme, a concept first introduced in 2004 with the introduction of 'Premier Routes', where each route or group of routes allocated a distinctive colour.
-These colours are used on the buses used on that route, and also on maps and other publicity.
-Urban town area routes provide a weekday daytime frequency of between 2 and 8 buses per hour, depending on the route.
+Reading Transport operates public service buses under the Reading Buses brand throughout the town of Reading, in the adjoining area, and along a number of corridors out to other local towns.
+Each route, or in some cases group of routes, has its own sub-brand, with a name and colour scheme.
+The name and colour scheme is used on the buses used on that route, and also on maps and other publicity.